suchi2603/DataMining-/README.md

 # Explaining the process

-a) The three datasets are imported using the "python read_csv", an important pandas function to read csv files and do operations on it.
+ The three datasets are imported using the "python read_csv", an important pandas function to read csv files and do operations on it.

   * The head() function is used to get the first n rows of the required dataframe which was imported using pandas.